anthonyzhub/MTA-Train-Tracker/README.md

 # MTA-Train-Tracker
-A Python program that extracts and analyze data from the MTA to predict a train's ETA to a particular station
+A Python program that extracts data from New York City's MTA using a public API and interacting with Google's Protocol Buffer.
+The main goal is to predict a train's ETA to a particular station.